openaccessapp/Documentation/places.md

 #### Cooperation w/ Existing IT Vendors

-The Existing IT vendors are an integral part of the AccessApp ecosystem.
+The existing IT vendors are an integral part of the AccessApp ecosystem.
 AccessApp aims at supporting existing IT vendors, not competing w/ them or replacing them.

+AccessApp supports integration w/ booking/ticketing systems.

+AccessApp handles all the functionality these system cannot handle.

 ## Apps